Creating interactive Diagrams with eCharts

 Creating interactive Diagrams with ChatGPT

 Exploring AI-generated content opens the door to fascinating possibilities.
 In this article, we delve into how you can leverage AI models, like ChatGPT, to create interactive diagrams that can be customized on the fly.
+Prompt with Variables and Examples While ChatGPT might not be capable of independently generating complex scripts, it excels at modifying existing code snippets to meet your needs.
+Take, for example, a script from the LiaScript documentation, specifically from the section on Custom Diagrams with ECharts.

 For more complex visualizations, you might want to go beyond the basic capabilities of the <lia-chart> tag and tap directly into the eCharts library, particularly when combined with “echarts-gl,” a WebGL extension for eCharts that enables even more advanced graphical features.
 This can be done directly within your script tags.
 Here’s how you can import the necessary libraries in your course setup: